An Ultimate Guide on How to Get to Alassio in Liguria [2026]

 Alassio is a famous resort town located in the province of Savona in the north of the Ligurian shore.
 Alassio, among other resorts of the Ligurian Riviera, has one undeniable advantage.
 It is sandy quartz beaches that stretch for several kilometers along the shore.
 In addition, the local climate is considered to be healing, i.e. Alassio is recognized as a climatic resort.
 Precipitation is also minimal throughout the year, so the holiday season in Alassio lasts the longest on the Ligurian coast.

 To my mind, the best time for visiting Alassio is the period from May to October, when the weather is sunny and warm.
 The swimming season lasts from June until September though.
 The other time is good for strolling around, going on excursions and trying local gastronomy.
 In late autumn and in winter the number of tourists in Alassio is minimal.
+There are different ways of how to get to Alassio, so let’s check them out.

 How to get to Alassio

-Where do you fly into to get to Alassio?
 You can get to Alassio via the airports of Milan and Genoa.
 You can check the current flight timetable to both cities via specialized online services such as Aviasales and other similar ones.
 Then, high-speed trains run from Milan or Genoa to Alassio; you can also use taxi services or rent a car.

 How to get to Alassio from Genoa